SS-Green Light Racing: Truck No. 06 history

+Truck No. 06 results

 Truck No. 07 history

 The No. 07 truck began racing in 2001 with the former owner Gene Christensen driving the Racing For Kids Chevrolet.
 He failed to finish higher than 30th that season and completed just 63 laps total.
 Aaron Daniel and Mike Olsen drove the No. 07 for a total of three races that season in addition.
 Jason Small began racing the No. 07 full-time the following season with Sunbelt Rentals sponsoring.
 He had two top-tens and finished 22nd in the points standings.
 Rich Bickle drove the No. 07 at the season opener in 2003, before Bobby Dotter drove for several races in the truck.
 Jeremy Mayfield had a sixth-place finish the following race at Lowe's, with Stan Boyd and Blake Mallory driving in select races afterward.
 Johnny Chapman would then drive for six races, with Ryan Hanson and Mark McFarland driving in between.
 Dotter and Shane Sieg would finish out the year in the truck.
 Ricky Moxley drove the No. 07 truck for the Lucas Oil Camping world truck series in INDY.

 In 2004, Sieg was hired as the full-time driver with Auto Air Colors sponsoring.
 Despite an eighth-place finish at Milwaukee, he was released before the final quarter of the season, and Sean Murphy and Andy Houston would end the season in the truck.
 Murphy would be hired to drive the No. 07 for the first five races of the season, and after one thirteenth-place finish, Butch Miller took over at Mansfield, and finished tenth.
 Rich Bickle, Chris Wimmer and Eric Norris also raced the No. 07, before Jack Bailey drove a total of six races, with a best finish of 26th.
 Chase Pistone, José Luis Ramírez and Wimmer finished out the season in the truck.
 Murphy returned at the beginning of the 2006 season but did not last long, with Clint Bowyer finishing seventh at Martinsville in the Jack Daniel's truck.
 Justin Martz, Robert Turner, Johnny Chapman and Butch Miller drove one race apiece, with Kevin Lepage driving a pair of races with Roadloans.com sponsorship.
 Chad McCumbee drove the No. 07 for a pair of races, when U.S. Restoration became the team's new primary sponsor.
 Travis Kittleson then became the team's new driver for three races, his best a sixteenth at Nashville Superspeedway.
-T. J. Bell would drive for one race, and John Mickel brought sponsorship from Torquespeed and leased out the No. 07 for the rest of the season, his best finish 20th.
+T. J. Bell would drive for one race, and John Mickel brought sponsorship from Torquespeed and leased out the No. 07 for the rest of the season, his best finish twentieth.